philnewm/blog-articles/CI in GitHub Actions/Molecule CI in GitHub Actions.md

 ln: true
 ```

-- Install Virtualbox 7.1.X
-- Might fail when VirtualBox servers are down (already happened a few times to me)
+- Line 34 ff. - environment variables used by *VirtualBox* @@TODO what are they used for?

 ```reference
 title: "Set environment variables for VirtualBox"